epylinkn/itp-command-fu/commandfu-deckset.md

 ## Why am I here?
 Why practice command-fu?

 - You use the command line at work
+- It keeps popping up in everything I do
 - You use it to bootstrap your code projects
-- Automating tasks you do frequently
+- Automating tasks you do frequently.
+Repeatability!
 - Anthony seems like a cool guy I wonder what he has to say
+- I want to understand how this expensive laptop I bought really works

 ---